 Copy a previous version of the object into the same bucket

-The copied object becomes the latest version of that object and all object versions are preserved.
+The copied object becomes the current version of that object and all object versions are preserved.

-Permanently delete the latest version of the object
+Permanently delete the current version of the object

-When you delete the latest object version you, in effect, turn the previous version into the latest version of that object.
+When you delete the current object version, you, in effect, turn the previous version into the current version of that object.

 GET will retrieve version 88778877.

-The following figure shows how deleting the latest version (121212) of an object, which leaves the previous version (111111) as the latest object.
+The following figure shows how deleting the current version (121212) of an object, which leaves the previous version (111111) as the current object.

 GET will retrieve version 111111.